 But as I spent time studying the Word, I began to see that I needed to do something besides complain about my past.
 I realized that I needed to change, and I needed the power of God’s Word to work in me so I could change the way I think and talk, and so I could get a godly attitude.

 It was time for a new beginning in my life!

-Isaiah 43:18-19 says, Do not [earnestly] remember the former things; neither consider the things of old.
-Behold, I am doing a new thing!
-Now it springs forth; do you not perceive and know it and will you not give heed to it?...
-(AMPC).
+Isaiah 43:18-19 says, Remember not the former things, nor consider the things of old.
+Behold, I am doing a new thing; now it springs forth, do you not perceive it?...
 This made me realize that I couldn’t get those years back that were filled with abuse and make them right, but I could get them off my mind.

 Here’s how we cooperate with Him, doing what we can do to bring about change:

 - We hear the truth in God’s Word and we’re convicted by it.
 It’s the Word that shows us who we are and reveals the sin in our lives.
 We have to realize what we’re doing wrong before we can know what needs to change and how.

 - Then we repent of our sin.
 Being repentant means we’re sincerely sorry and willing to turn away from it.

 - The next step is to study the Word in the area we need change.
 For example, if I have a problem with anger, I need to study scriptures about anger and forgiveness.
 Use the Word like medicine and take it into your heart and mind.
 There is power in God’s Word to bring change to our souls!

 Change is a process, and it’s often a lengthy one.
 It usually doesn’t happen overnight, but if we’re determined to trust God and obey His Word, He will be faithful to give us the grace and strength we need to do what we can do and experience the changes He has for us.